We’re about a month away from the iPhone 7 launch, and by now we must have had every leak, rumour, and pre-release report possible.

 Reports suggest we could see a dual camera setup on the iPhone 7

 Elsewhere in the same report, Bloomberg claims the iPhone 7 will come with without a headphone jack – a rumour which has been consistently backed up by numerous sources over the past few months.

-Apple is said to be replacing the 3.5mm port with a second speaker, so expect to see some seriously improved audio from the new phone.
+, so expect to see some seriously improved audio from the new phone.

 Bloomberg’s sources also backed up numerous reports and leaks which suggest the iPhone 7’s design will be similar to that of the iPhone 6 and iPhone 6S, with Apple ditching its usual two-year redesign cycle.

 Other details revealed in the report concern the oft-rumoured dual-camera setup, which could debut on the iPhone 7.
 The two lenses will apparently ‘capture colour differently’, merging the two images and making for brighter and more detailed shots.

 Related: iPhone 8

 The new camera system should also allow for more clarity when zooming, as well as better low-light performance.